 The rapid antibody test price is 40 euros per person.
 The PCR price is 125 euros per person, the price for the rapid antigens test is 60 euros and the ELISA test price, 60 euros.
 You and your family can take the tests in Madrid, in our office at Calle Miguel Ángel number 11, on the second floor.

 We also exclusively distribute our rapid antibody tests from a box of 20 tests and wholesale.
 If you are interested, see here the presentation about our tests or write to us at firstname.lastname@example.org

 FOR THE SAFETY AND HEALTH OF YOUR LOVED ONES, BOOK YOUR TEST NOW.

 Since the start of the COVID-19 pandemic, our laboratory has provided its comprehensive clinical analysis and testing services to help tackle the health crisis in Spain.
 We are working for hospitals, residences and corporate entities and we have contributed to the correct diagnosis of thousands of people and patients.

-In our laboratory we carry out PCR tests to detect positive cases with a reliability of 99.9%, together with the most complete serology tests, the ELISA tests.
-We also offer the best quick test for the detection of IgM and IgG antibodies against the SARS-CoV-2 virus, with a sensitivity and specificity of 98.6% and 99.6% respectively.
+In our laboratory we carry out PCR tests to detect positive cases with a reliability of 99.9%, together with the rapid antigens tests and the most complete serology tests, the ELISA tests.
+We also offer the best quick antibody test for the detection of IgM and IgG antibodies against the SARS-CoV-2 virus, with a sensitivity and specificity of 98.6% and 99.6% respectively.